jrosseruk/AgentBreeder/src/benchmarks/README.md

-# Guide: Implementing a New Benchmark in the Framework
+# Guide: Implementing a New Benchmark

 ## Overview
-This guide explains how to create a new benchmark class in the benchmark framework.
+This guide explains how to create a new benchmark class in AgentBreeder.
 The framework is designed to evaluate model performance on different tasks using a consistent interface.

 ## Step 1: Create a New Benchmark File